VILLASframework/documentation/node/types/TestRTT.md

 	prefix = "test_rtt",			# An optional prefix in the filename output = "/tmp/results/testA",		# The output directory for all results
 						# The results of each test case will be written to a seperate file.
-	format = "villas-human",		# The output format of the result files.
+	format = "villas.human",		# The output format of the result files.

 	cases = (				# The list of test cases
 						# Each test case can specify a single or an array of rates and values